-- 1. To employ an application of chemical engineering principles in biochemical systems. - 2.
+- 1. Relate the chemical engineering principles to biochemical systems. - 2.
 Be able to explain the biological systems and kinetics of enzymatic reactions. - 3.
 Learn the kinetics of growth of microorganisms; hence be able to control the process.

 Introduction to microbiology: Biophysics and the cell doctrine, the structure of cells, important cell types, from nucleotides to RNA and DNA, amino acids into proteins.